Microchipping your pet

 Thousands of pets are lost every year and many are never reunited with their owners – microchipping can change that.

 While collars and tags can get caught or removed – microchipping identifies your pet permanently and effectively.

-Micro chipping is only effective if you keep your details up to date.
+Micro chipping is only effective if you keep your details up to date, which will be a legal requirement under the new laws for dogs.
 If you move house or change your telephone number you must make sure that you tell the database you are registered with so that they have your up-to-date contact details.